nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

     * Use case resumes from step 2.

 * 1b.
-ClientGrid is unable to find a matching meeting entry in the database.
+ClientGrid is unable to find a matching meeting entry in the meeting book.

     * 1b1.
-ClientGrid informs real estate agent that the meeting does not exist in the database.
+ClientGrid informs real estate agent that the meeting does not exist in the meeting book.

     * Use case ends.